 Digital Accessibility

-Digital accessibility means that everyone can use your website, app, or online service, including people with disabilities.
-Think of someone who is blind and relies on a screen reader, or someone who can’t navigate with a mouse.
-By making your digital product accessible, you ensure that no one is left out.
+Digital accessibility ensures that everyone can use your website, app, or online service, including people with disabilities.
+Think of someone who is blind and uses a screen reader, or someone who cannot navigate with a mouse.
+By making your digital product accessible, you ensure that no one is excluded.
 It’s not only good for your users, but also for your business.

 The components of digital accessibility